fossfreedom/suspend-plugin/README.md

 suspend-plugin
 ==============

-Suspend computer at the end of queue or playlist
+Enable Rhythmbox to suspend/shutdown your computer at the end of playing from the queue or playlist

 ##GTK3 Author